Frequently Asked Questions

 It’s important to understand the management structure of the condo corporation before purchasing a condo, as this can impact the decision-making process and overall management of the building.

 The building’s insurance coverage is an important consideration for condo buyers.
-Typically, the condo corporation is responsible for insuring the building and its common areas, while individual unit owners are responsible for insuring their own units and personal property.
+Typically, the condo corporation is responsible for insuring the building and its common areas (known as the Master Policy), while individual unit owners are responsible for insuring their own units, personal property, and liability (known as the Unit Owner’s Policy).

-The condo corporation’s insurance policy may cover damage to the building and common areas caused by fire, flood, or other disasters.
-It may also provide liability coverage in case someone is injured on the property.
-However, it’s important to review the specific insurance policy to understand what is covered and what is not.
+The condo corporation’s insurance policy covers damage to the building structure and common areas caused by fire, flood, or other disasters.
+It also provides liability coverage in case someone is injured in a common area.
+However, it’s important to review the specific insurance policy to understand the scope of its coverage.

-In the event of damage to a unit, the unit owner should contact their own insurance company to file a claim for any damage to their personal property or improvements made to the unit.
-The condo corporation should also be notified, as they may need to file a claim under their insurance policy for any damage to the building.
+In the event of damage to a unit, the unit owner should contact their own insurance company immediately to file a claim for personal property, unit upgrades, and liability.
+The condo corporation should also be notified, as they will need to file a claim under their Master Policy for any damage to the building structure.